EmbeddedAndroid/lava-docker-old/README.md

 # Debian LAVA docker-container
-Designed to build and run a debian-based Docker container with LAVA pre-installed and pre-configured.
+esigned to build and run a debian-based Docker container with LAVA pre-installed and pre-configured.

 Note: At this time, running LAVA in Docker is not formally supported by Linaro or the LAVA team, but the team is exploring the ease of use that docker and containers enable.